Assistantships + Fellowships

 - GAs serve in a variety of roles, including assisting our administrative and office staff and communications office and providing event assistance.

 Applications are made available to students each spring.
-Learn more about the assistantship positions available in the School of Architecture by contacting Director Jason Young.
+Learn more about the assistantship positions available in the School of Architecture by contacting Director Carl Lostritto.
 If you are interested in a graduate assistantship, please discuss it when you apply for admission, so future needs can be considered when assigning financial aid packages.

 Graduate Assistantships: School of Landscape Architecture